Evan Siddall

-Evan Siddall (born 1965) is the Chief Executive Officer of the Alberta Investment Management Corporation.
-Previously he served as the CEO of Canada’s state-owned mortgage insurer, the Canada Mortgage and Housing Corporation.
+Evan Siddall (born 1965) is a Canadian businessman who served as Chief Executive Officer of the Alberta Investment Management Corporation from 2021 to 2024.
+Previously, he served as the CEO of Canada’s state-owned housing authority, the Canada Mortgage and Housing Corporation, following a career in investment banking.

-Background
+Early life and education

+Siddall was born in Toronto, Ontario, grew up in Georgetown, Ontario and attended Bishop Macdonell Catholic High School in Guelph, Ontario.

-Siddall holds a B.A. in Management Economics from the University of Guelph, and an LL.B. from Osgoode Hall Law School, York University.
+Siddall obtained a B.A. in Management Economics from the University of Guelph, and an LL.B. from Osgoode Hall Law School, York University.
 He also completed the President's Program in Leadership executive education program at Harvard Business School.

 Career

+Siddall was appointed CEO of AIMCo effective July 1, 2021 and has been credited with transforming its leadership and strategy around a renewed focus on clients following significant trading losses in 2020.